libpd/abl_link/android/README.md

 ## What's going on here?

-* So far, I've only been able to make this work with android-21 (Android 5.0 Lollipop) or later.
 * Link uses ifaddrs, which is not part of the stable Android APIs.
 So, I looked around and decided to borrow the implementation of ifaddrs that comes with the Android version of Chromium, which is BSD-licensed and IPv6 aware.
 It's included here, in `external/android-ifaddrs`.
 * Other than that, it just took a few straightforward compiler flags to make this work.
 They're in `CMakeLists.txt`.
 * For purposes other than libpd, the build file should be straightforward to adjust.
 Good luck!